PhP-Pj/wpdev/wp-content/themes/wptp/README.md

 */
 ```

-* a funcstions.php file that will declare all we need at init time and our own "gloabl functions"
+* a functions.php file that will declare all we need at init time and our own "global functions"

 ### add_action